steven-tam/MmOverlap/README.md

 # Gopher Major Planner
-Gopher Major Planner serves as the solution for UofM students who plan on pursuing a combination of majors and minors that exhibit significant overlap.
-It helps students make informed decisions regarding their majors, minors, and courses by offering tailored insights based on intended major and past coursework.
+Gopher Major Planner is a tool for students at the University of Minnesota who are planning on pursuing a combination of majors and minors.
+It helps students make informed decisions regarding their majors, minors, and courses by offering tailored insights based on intended major, past/future coursework.

 <strong>Step 1: Enter Your Major</strong>